DennisHeimbigner/netcdf-c/docs/filters.md

 ### NCZ_codec_to_hdf5

-Given a JSON Codec representation, it will return a corresponding vector of unsigned integers for use with HDF5.
+Given a JSON Codec representation, it will return a corresponding vector of unsigned integers representing the visible parameters.

 #### Signature
-    int (*NCZ_codec_to_hdf5)(void* context, const char* codec, int* nparamsp, unsigned** paramsp);
+    int (*NCZ_codec_to_hdf)(const char* codec, int* nparamsp, unsigned** paramsp);

 #### Arguments
-1. context -- (in) any context information
-2. codec -- (in) ptr to JSON string representing the codec.
+1. codec -- (in) ptr to JSON string representing the codec.
-3. nparamsp -- (out) store the length of the converted HDF5 unsigned vector
+2. nparamsp -- (out) store the length of the converted HDF5 unsigned vector
-4. paramsp -- (out) store a pointer to the converted HDF5 unsigned vector; caller must free the returned vector.
+3. paramsp -- (out) store a pointer to the converted HDF5 unsigned vector; caller must free the returned vector.
 Note the double indirection.

 Return Value: a netcdf-c error code.

 ### NCZ_hdf5_to_codec

-Given an HDF5 vector of unsigned integers and it length, return the corresponding JSON codec representation.
+Given an HDF5 visible parameters vector of unsigned integers and its length, return a corresponding JSON codec representation of those visible parameters.

 #### Signature
-    int (*NCZ_hdf5_to_codec)(void* context, int nparamsp, unsigned* paramsp, char** codecp);
+    int (*NCZ_hdf5_to_codec)(int ncid, int varid, size_t nparams, const unsigned* params, char** codecp);

 #### Arguments
-1. context -- (in) any context information
+1. ncid    -- the variables' containing group
+2. varid   -- the containing variable
-2. nparams -- (in) the length of the HDF5 unsigned vector
+3. nparams -- (in) the length of the HDF5 visible parameters vector
-3. params -- (in) pointer to the HDF5 unsigned vector.
+4. params -- (in) pointer to the HDF5 visible parameters vector.
-4. codecp -- (out) store the string representation of the codec; caller must free.
+5. codecp -- (out) store the string representation of the codec; caller must free.

 Return Value: a netcdf-c error code.

-### NCZ_codec_setup
+### NCZ_codec_working

-Extract environment information from the (ncid,varid) and return it in the context argument.
-Invoked as part of ''nc_def_var_filter''.
+Extract environment information from the (ncid,varid) and use it to convert a set of visible parameters to a set of working parameters.

 #### Signature
-    int (*NCZ_codec_setup)(int ncid, int varid, void** contextp);
+    int (*NCZ_codec_working)(int ncid, int varid, size_t nparamsin, const unsigned int* paramsin, size_t* nparamsp, unsigned** paramsp);

 #### Arguments
 1. ncid -- (in) group id containing the variable.
 2. varid -- (in) the id of the variable to which this filter is being attached.
-3. contextp -- (out) store a pointer to a created context object into this location.
+3. nparamsin -- (in) the count of visible parameters
+4. paramsin -- (in) the set of visible parameters
+5. nparamsp -- (out) the count of working parameters
+4. paramsp -- (out) the set of working parameters

 Return Value: a netcdf-c error code.

-### NCZ_codec_modify
+### NCZ_codec_visible

-Modify the set of parameters provided to the HDF5 filter.
+This is the inverse function for NCZ_codec_working.
+It converts a set of working parameters back to a set of visible parameters.

 #### Signature
-    int (*NCZ_codec_modify)(void* context, size_t* nparamsp, unsigned** paramsp);
+    int (*NCZ_codec_visible)(int ncid, int varid, size_t nparamsin, const unsigned int* paramsin, size_t* nparamsp, unsigned** paramsp);

+#### Arguments
-1. context -- (in) the context object created by ''NCZ_codec_setup''.
+1. ncid -- (in) group id containing the variable.
-2. nparamsp -- (in/out) initial value is the number of parameters, final value is the modified number of parameters.
-3. paramsp  -- (in/out) initial value is the parameters, final value is the modified parameters; if changed, then this function must free the old initial one.
+2. varid -- (in) the id of the variable to which this filter is being attached.
+3. nparamsin -- (in) the count of working parameters
+4. paramsin -- (in) the set of working parameters
+5. nparamsp -- (out) the count of visible parameters
+4. paramsp -- (out) the set of visible parameters

 Return Value: a netcdf-c error code.

-### NCZ_codec_cleanup
+### NCZ_codec_initialize

-Reclaim the context object and any other resources allocated by the ''NCZ_codec_setup'' function.
-This is invoked when the dataset is closed.
-Note that this is not the same as ''NCZ_codec_finalize'' (see below).
+Some compressors may require library initialization.
+This function is called as soon as a shared library is loaded and matched with an HDF5 filter.

 #### Signature
-    int (*NCZ_codec_cleanup)(void* context);
+    int (*NCZ_codec_initialize)(void);

-#### Arguments
-1. context -- (in) the context object created by ''NCZ_codec_setup''.

 Return Value: a netcdf-c error code.